shellph1sh/Redtooth/README.md

 ## General Info
 I am not responsible for any damages or misuse of this software.
-I will assume no liability as this software is under the responsibility of the end user This software is meant to be for educational uses only
+I will assume no liability as this software is under the responsibility of the end user.
+This software is meant to be for educational uses only.

 ## Dependencies
 ### software